 By Jak Burke

-When David Bowie passed away to cancer earlier this year, many of us had a strong reaction.
+When David Bowie passed away to cancer many of us had a strong reaction.
 Young people might remember the movie Labyrinth, older folk could recall heady teenage years spent listening to music that spoke to a blooming alternative culture.
 All of us felt touched by the British musician’s genius.
 But what transpired after Bowie’s will was made public was a testimony to his personal generosity – towards individuals that contributed to his life in a deeply private way.

 One person in particular was singled out as a vital part of Bowie’s family life: his son’s nanny.
 Marion Skene a Scottish woman who helped to raise Duncan Zowie Jones was gifted with almost $1m.
 Bowie’s ex-wife Angie has also revealed how Skene took over when both she and her husband were incapacitated by drug use and busy careers.